-Ward 5 proposal could give $10K boost to El Foco de Tucson
+Ward 5 funding gives $10K boost to El Foco de Tucson

-Tucson’s City Council will vote Tuesday on how to use Ward 5’s budget surplus, including a proposal to fund Spanish-language news coverage for underserved communities.
+Tucson’s City Council voted last Tuesday to approve Ward 5’s budget surplus, which included $10,000 to fund Spanish-language news coverage for underserved communities.

-Ward 5 proposal could give $10K boost to El Foco de Tucson
+Ward 5 funding gives $10K boost to El Foco de Tucson

-Tucson Spotlight could receive $10,000 from Ward 5’s budget surplus when the Tucson Mayor and Council vote Tuesday on a funding proposal to support the outlet’s Spanish-language publication, El Foco de Tucson.
+Tucson Spotlight will receive $10,000 from Ward 5’s budget surplus following a unanimous vote last Tuesday by the Tucson Mayor and Council to approve a funding proposal supporting the outlet’s Spanish-language publication, El Foco de Tucson.

 The initiative aims to fill the gap in Spanish-language coverage left by the 2023 closure of La Estrella de Tucson.

 The funding designation, part of a larger request made by Ward 5 to distribute its surplus through the City Manager’s FY26 Contingency Fund, targets underserved communities on Tucson’s south side, southeast area, and historic barrios.
-Specifically, the allocation to Tucson Spotlight is intended to:
+Specifically, the allocation to Tucson Spotlight will:

 • Sustain the Spanish-language publication El Foco de Tucson